 Major and his wife have since decided to donate the land to Hinsdale.

 Town Administrator Jill Collins has previously said the town would like to purchase the former veterinary clinic next door to Major's building for $38,000 to $39,000 so the police station would have more space to expand.
 She said the demolition of the two current buildings should cost about $55,000 to $57,000 and the Hinsdale Highway Department would do the ground work and set up the site.
 She also said demolition of a small building behind the property would likely cost $3,000.
-She said on Tuesday that Major's property is about a half-acre.

 The land and the ensuing development of a new police station was a hotly-debated topic at Tuesday's meeting, which at times began to turn into a public hearing.
 Two public hearings were scheduled so citizens could have their voices heard on the whole matter.
 The first was last week and the second is slated for 6:30 p.m. on Monday, Dec.
 10, in the town hall.